Introduction

 - The Deposition MUST be immutable to the original depositor

-- All required Validators (as defined by the SubmissionProfile) MUST be executed
+- Configured Validators MUST be executed

 - ValidationRuns MUST be created and linked to the Deposition